CodeboxIDE/codebox-docs/addons/publish.md

 $ codebox-io publish ./path/to/the/repository
 ```

-You can also unpublishing it, using:
+You can also unpublish it, using:

 ```
 $ codebox-io unpublish ./path/to/the/repository